Protective Life’s Insurance Plan for Dentists

 A mobile-first design also ensured the email rendered perfectly, even if they were reading while on-the-go.

-By contrast, these colorful, graphic emails that emphasize brand persona over hard data were the top performers for our clients' audience of dental students.
+By contrast, these colorful, graphic emails that emphasize brand persona over hard data were the top performers for our client’s audience of dental students.

 Unlike practicing dentists, dental students are just entering the field and have a limited understanding of the insurance they’ll need to cover themselves and their practice.
 These emails emphasize the brand, creating equity and trust as early entry points.

 Money is also, of course, top-of-mind for dental students, who are still paying for an expensive education.
-To meet this audience where they are, we worked with our client on an offer for a free lunch if they took a survey, and a Fujimax instant camera if they stopped by their “Calming Center” booth at a tradeshow in Denver, incentives that any hardworking college student can appreciate.
+To meet this audience where they are, we worked with our client on an offer for a free lunch if they took a survey, and a Fujifilm Instax instant camera if they stopped by their “Calming Center” booth at a tradeshow in Denver, incentives that any hardworking college student can appreciate.

 the results